 In an adversarial model, the parties will present evidence and argument to the hearing panel, with the panel responsible for determining if the evidence is admissible, relevant, reliable, and appropriate.
 In an inquiry-based model, the panel will direct the gathering of evidence and make determinations about whether the evidence is relevant and what it means.
 In many hybrid models, the hearing process will resemble the adversarial model, but with less emphasis on cross-examination and a wider scope for panel members to ask any questions they have throughout the hearing to gather the evidence they need to make a decision in the case.

-Decisions about evidence, which often begin during the hearing, are part of the decisionmaking process set out in Chapter Four.
+Decisions about evidence, which often begin during the hearing, are part of the decision-making process set out in Chapter Four.
 Chapter Four also outlines the writing of reasons for decisions which completes your tribunal's decision-making task.
-This page has been intentionally left blank.